lars-t-hansen/sint/README.md

 ## MVP to-do list

+- call/cc
+- dynamic-wind
 - parameters (also see below):
   - support parameterize in the compiler
-  - this means dynamic-wind too
   - test more
   - error handler is a parameter
 - Number syntax is really wonky, "-1" doesn't work.
 Clean this up.
-- "round" needs to round, not truncate
 - implement let-values, because multiple values are ubiquitous (and use it in runtime/strings.sch)
 - ports and basic text I/O
   - default ports are parameters
 - better call/cc based error handling probably
 - fix error reporting: the pretty printer in `error` is really dumb, as is the one in the last-ditch error handler
-- call/cc
-- dynamic-wind
 - expt
+- quotient
+- remainder
+- "round" needs to round, not truncate
 - high-value nonstandard string operations, taken from the Go library
 - sundry FIXMEs
 - clean up documentation